 How to Disable Siri in iCloud and Delete What She Has Learnt

 Step #1.
-Open Settings app on your iOS device.
+Open the Settings app on your iOS device.

 Step #2.
 Tap on Apple ID banner → iCloud → Manage Storage.